vitest-dev/docs-cn/guide/test-context.md

 import { it } from 'vitest'

 it('should work', ({ task }) => {
-  // prints name of the test
+  // prints name of the testusage console.log(task.name)
-  console.log(task.name)
 })
 ```